 Free Crochet Cat Pattern – Amigurumi Tutorial

-This week’s project is a free crochet cat pattern to make your own Clawdia Cat.
-When I was trying to name this free amigurumi pattern I had a few things in mind: J.K.
-Meowling, Cindy Clawford, Catrina.
-Obviously, I had to go with some sort of pun and Clawdia Cat eventually won out.
-This is a begginer-friendly pattern and I have included clear instructions with photo tutorial on how to do the embroidery.
+Today I’m sharing my free crochet cat pattern to make your own Clawdia Cat.
+This is a beginner-friendly pattern and I have included clear instructions with a photo tutorial on how to do the embroidery.

 Pin it for later Save